All businesses can be hurt by employee theft — and when staff members steal, they're literally walking off with a portion of your profits.

 One survey revealed that a third of employees would steal from their employers if they thought they could get away with it.
-Another study showed that 38 percent of those surveyed had already stolen something from their companies.
+Another study showed that 38% of those surveyed had already stolen something from their companies.

 Start by communicating company values to your employees.
 Publish a code of ethics and encourage your employees to subscribe to the values of fairness, honesty, and integrity.
 Let them know what constitutes theft and the consequences if they are caught.

-Finally, bond all employees who handle inventory or money.
+Bond all employees who handle inventory or money.
 And no matter what system you have in place, don't underestimate the possibility that your employees are more creative and devious than you think.

 Take action today.
 Make sure that — in your office — crime doesn't pay.